 What does the White House want?
 By and large an infinitely growing stock market and the appearance of a booming economy, especially so close to election time.
 Back in 2018 Trump said that the FOMC had “gone crazy” when it raised rates three times in a year and got set to raise them for a fourth.

 Lately, he has been on the warpath again, saying that “they really slowed us down” and that they should do whatever is necessary to boost the economy, even a return to QE, which he opposed when Barack Obama was in office.

 Why the next two FOMC meetings are important

-As well as a general slowdown in the global economy, have been put forward as reasons for this change of policy.
-The market is expecting at least one rate cut before July, which only leaves the June 19 meeting and the next one to be held at the end of July.
+Like a general slowdown in the global economy, have been put forward as reasons for this change of policy.
+The market is expecting at least one rate cut before July, which only leaves the June 19 meeting and the next one to get held at the end of July.

 According to the CME group, futures markets are currently predicting a 1 in 4 chance of the Fed cutting rates on June 19 and a 3 in 4 chance of it cutting rates by the next meeting at the end of July.

-If the Fed cuts rates, many are expecting the S&P 500 to rally shortly thereafter.
+If the FOMC cuts rates, many are expecting the S&P 500 to rally shortly after that.
 Goldman Sachs has been preparing its clients for just this, having identified health care and consumer staples as stocks that tend to outperform in the event of a rate cut.

 Will Trump have his way?
 Will it be stocks or gold?
 One thing’s certain.
-It’s going to be an interesting summer of trading.
+It’s going to be an exciting summer of trading.